 Chemical reagent preparation for crime scene processing is not dependent upon exact measurements.
+Balances used for chemical preparation do not need to be calibrated.
+Normal maintenance includes keeping the balance clean and level.
 A quality control is performed at the time the new reagent lot is prepared and with each use during scenes.
 For crime scene evidence processing, reagents used at scenes are discarded after each scene.
 All reagents in the crime scene discipline are non-critical reagents and are not critical consumables.
 Prepared chemicals at the laboratory are documented using the Crime Scene Chemical Reagent Template and a copy of the batch information will be saved and stored on the laboratory SharePoint document library.
 Single use chemicals prepared on scene will be documented in the analysts notes with the name of the reagent and lot number.